aerian-studios/ignite-typescript-boilerplate/readme.md

 # Ignite TypeScript Boilerplate

-This is a work in progress, but is enough to get started with React Native development in TypeScript.
+Get up and running with TypeScript React Native development in a

 ## The great taste of Ignite, now in TypeScript